 Contrary to service throttling, service degradation pinpoints and blocks poor services that your application calls.
 This feature ensures the stable operation of your application and prevents the functionality of your application from being compromised by dependency on poor services.EDAS allows you to configure downgrade rules based on the response time, preventing your application from depending on poor services during traffic peaks.

 Our original automated stress testing tool makes performance stress testing part of your daily routine.All the traffic for automated stress testing is the actual data in the product environment.
 By controlling the weights of each service, you can perform online stress testing without degrading the stability.

 EDAS EagleEye provides analysis of every service call, message sending, and database access occurred within the distributed system to help you identify system bottlenecks and risks precisely.

-EDAS monitors service calls made by your application in terms of QPS, response time, and error rate of your services.
+EDAS can fully monitor the service calls made by your application in terms of the QPS, response time, and error rate of your services.

-EDAS allows you to monitor the servers in terms of basic metrics such as CPU, memory, network, and disk utilization as well as system workload.
+EDAS can thoroughly monitor the running status of your application in terms of basic metrics, such as CPU, memory, workload, network, and disk.

 Ali-Tomcat is a container that EDAS relies on to run services.
 It integrates service publishing, subscription, service call tracing, and other core functions.
 You can publish applications in this container in both development and runtime environments.

 Pandora is a lightweight isolation container, that is, taobao-hsf.sar.
 It is used to isolate dependency between web applications and middleware products and between middleware products so that they do not affect each other.
 Plug-ins implementing service discovery, configuration push, call link tracing, and other functions are integrated in EDAS Pandora.By using these plug-ins, you can monitor, process, track, analyze, maintain, and manage services of EDAS applications in all dimensions.